yezyilomo/django-restql/docs/querying_data.md

 ```

 !!! note
-    The default maximum length of alias is 50 characters, it's controlled by `MAX_ALIAS_LEN` setting.
-This is enforced to prevent DoS like attacks to API which might be caused by clients specifying a really really long alias which may increase network usage.
-For more information about `MAX_ALIAS_LEN` setting and how to change it go to [this section](/django-restql/settings/#max_alias_len).
+    The default maximum alias length is 50 characters, it's controlled by `MAX_ALIAS_LEN` setting.
+This is enforced to prevent DoS like attacks to API which might be caused by a client specifying a really long alias which may increase network usage.
+For more information about `MAX_ALIAS_LEN` setting and how to change it see [this section](/django-restql/settings/#max_alias_len).

 ## DynamicSerializerMethodField
-`DynamicSerializerMethodField` is a wraper of the `SerializerMethodField`, it adds a parsed query argument from a parent serializer to a method bound to a `SerializerMethodField`, this parsed query argument can be passed to a serializer used within a method to allow further querying.
+`DynamicSerializerMethodField` is a wrapper around DRF’s `SerializerMethodField`.
+Its main advantage is that it passes the parsed query from the parent serializer into the method, enabling you to apply further querying to nested serializers inside that method.

+This is especially useful when you want to make a field returned by `SerializerMethodField` queryable.

 For example in the scenario below we are using `DynamicSerializerMethodField` because we want to be able to query `related_books` field.

 ```py
 from django_restql.mixins import DynamicFieldsMixin